Climate and the circular economy

 The significant impact on climate stemming from the fuel that powers our cars is well-known but the impact of manufacturing them is often overlooked.
 Producing the steel, plastics, glass, aluminium, rubber, paints, and other components that go into vehicles is very carbon intensive.
 As a result, the largest 12 automotive manufacturers globally generate more greenhouse gases a year than the entire European Union.

 Electrifying transport can solve part of the problem - it will halve the emissions from vehicles on average.
-But to solve the remaining half, it’s key to transition to a circular economy for cars.
+But to solve the remaining half, it’s key to transition to a for cars.

 Our analysis shows that a circular system will reduce the emissions from the materials used in vehicles by 70% by 2050, or 285 million tonnes of CO2 equivalent.